Practice | FAQ

 How does this differ from traditional psychoanalysis?

 Experiential Dynamic Therapy is generally a more active technique.
 In traditional analysis, the patient is instructed to “free associate” and say whatever comes to mind.
 In the experiential model, the therapist tries to discourage the patient from rapidly changing topics because this can be a defense against focusing on the most critical issues that need to be addressed.

 How long does therapy take?

-What kinds of problems are treated with STDP?
+What kinds of problems are treated with EDT?

-STDP is useful for common emotional problems like anxiety, panic, depression, relationship problems, and poor self-esteem.
+This therapy is useful for common emotional problems like anxiety, panic, depression, post-traumatic stress disorder, relationship problems, and poor self-esteem.
 Certain maladaptive personality traits (being overly dependent, submissive, controlling, etc.) can respond well to treatment.
 There is some evidence that common somatic complaints (headaches, GI distress) may abate, if they are related to emotional stress.

 Insurance companies generally pay a limited amount for psychotherapy, but they do not usually dictate what type of individual therapy they will cover.
-So yes, they will pay for STDP.
+So yes, they will pay for EDT.

 Absolutely.
 There is a growing body of research that demonstrates the effectiveness of these methods.